 For the second batch of this project, even lighter shades of blue were created by blending more “Winter White” mica with the sensational shades of “Caribbean Blue”, “Tropical Teal”, and “Blue Vibrance” micas.
 These colors would represent the glacier in the background of this landscape scene.
 To create the ominous, yet beautiful, mountain range beyond the glacier, no other color would be more fitting than “Dark Navy Blue” mica!
 This mica is so richly, regally and deeply blue, it’s a shade that would be positively perfect for this part of the soapy theme!

 The third batch for this project’s design would include the “sea” beyond the mountains (As mentioned earlier, this was before I found out Perito Moreno Glacier is actually located in Lake Argentino, but both are large bodies of water, so it works!), as well as the sky.
-The ever beautiful “Sky Blue” mica was chosen to represent the vast body of water that meets the horizon, and the sky would be a blend of “Blue Vibrance” mica with a little more “Winter White” mica.
+The ever beautiful “Sky Blue” mica was chosen to represent the vast body of water which meets the horizon; and the sky would be a blend of “Blue Vibrance” mica with a little more “Winter White” mica.
 As you can probably guess by now, I kinda have a “thing” for “Blue Vibrance” mica!
 I just can’t help it...
 Not only is it one of my most favorite, most dependable shades of blue, it’s also a staple color that looks amazing, either blended or all on its own!

 ONE STEP AT A TIME!